Training Philosophy

-My training plans vary considerably based off of your experience, goals, and what distance race you are training for.
+Our training plans vary considerably based off of your experience, goals, and what distance race you are training for.
 On this page, you will find the basic training components and the reason they will benefit you.
-If you are a new runner, we will start with building up weekly mileage and then add in these other components, if appropriate!
+If you are a new runner, we will start with building up weekly mileage with easy runs and then add in these other components, if appropriate!

 Easy Runs.

-Easy runs are active recovery in between more intense workouts.
-I get more questions about how to pace easy runs than any other type of workout.
-While I give my athletes a pace range as a guide, I suggest that they focus on effort rather than mile splits.
+Easy runs are runs at a non-strenuous pace.
+They are used to gradually build up mileage or as active recovery in between more intense workouts.
+We get more questions about how to pace easy runs than any other type of workout.
+While we give our athletes a pace range as a guide, we suggest that they focus on effort rather than mile splits.
 Easy runs should be at a relaxed and conversational pace.
 During the run, your pace should naturally get faster as you loosen up.
 If your pace slows dramatically, or if you finish an easy run feeling exhausted, then you are running too fast.
 Depending on the intensity of your week, the pace of your easy runs may vary.
 This is why it is so important to focus on effort.
 If your easy runs are slower one week, it is likely because the intensity of your speed/strength runs are increasing, not because you are losing fitness.
 See "Rest Days" below to understand why recovery is so important.

 |